animetosho/ParPar/README.md

 this, delete all instances of `"msvs_settings": {"VCCLCompilerTool":
 {"EnableEnhancedInstructionSet": "2"}},` in *binding.gyp* before compiling.

-Relatively recent compilers are needed for AVX2 support.
+Relatively recent compilers are needed for AVX support.

 GCC/Clang build issues
 ----------------------